thecodeassassin/influxdb.com/content/docs/v0.9/query_language/functions.md

   - /docs/v0.9/query_language/aggregate_functions.html
 ---

 InfluxDB contains a number of functions that you can use for computing aggregates, rollups, or doing downsampling on the fly.
 These are usually used in conjunction with a `GROUP BY time(...)` clause.
-Note that the use of a `GROUP BY` clause necessitates a `WHERE time` clause.
+Note that the use of a `GROUP BY` clause necessitates a `WHERE time` clause with an explicit lower bound for the time range.

 When performing an aggregation without a `GROUP BY` clause, the timestamp returned with the aggregated value(s) will be epoch 0 (1970-01-01T00:00:00Z).